conedevelopment/bazar-docs/media.md

 $medium->fullPath('thumb');
 ```

-> Note, in case of using an external driver like `S3`, the `fullPath()` method will return the URL of the file.
+> Note, in the case of using an external driver like `S3`, the `fullPath()` method will return the URL of the file.
 If the `local` driver is used, the file path will be used.

 ### Conversion Drivers

-Mostly the basic resizing, cropping and compressing mechanism is enough.
-But not every shop has the same needs when it's about image, photo or graphics handling.
-For example, if you or your client wants to sell high quality visuals, the basic image management that Bazar provides may not be enough.
+Mostly the basic resizing, cropping, and compressing mechanism is enough.
+But not every shop has the same needs when it's about image, photo, or graphics handling.
+For example, if you or your client wants to sell high-quality visuals, Bazar's basic image management may not be enough.

-Like in the case of payment gateways and shipping methods, you may define your own driver that manages conversions:
+Like in the case of payment gateways and shipping methods, you may define your custom driver that manages conversions:

 ```php
 use App\Services\CustomConversionDriver;